Rockwool Insulation (formerly Roxul)

 Roxul - Rockwool mineral wool batt offers an excellent insulation to walls and floors where acoustical performance and fire resistance are primary concerns.
 This non-combustible, lightweight product absorbs outside noise, thereby making your living experience more comfortable.
 There is no risk to chemical reactivity as the product is completely inert and non-corrosive with air and moisture.
 The high melting range of Rockwool insulation and availability of invariant thickness makes it suitable for insulating new buildings or retrofitting an old construction.

-What is Rockwool insulation?
+What is Rockwool insulation made of?

 Advantages of Rockwool Insulation